xubingyue/avocadodb/Documentation/Books/HTTP/General/README.md

 Blocking vs. Non-blocking HTTP Requests
 ---------------------------------------

-ArangoDB supports both blocking and non-blocking HTTP requests.
+AvocadoDB supports both blocking and non-blocking HTTP requests.

-ArangoDB is a multi-threaded server, allowing the processing of multiple client requests at the same time.
+AvocadoDB is a multi-threaded server, allowing the processing of multiple client requests at the same time.
 Request/response handling and the actual work are performed on the server in parallel by multiple worker threads.